Introduction:

 What if we changed the parsed line demonstrated in previous code to be something that JavaScript wont recognize, what will show up?
 A parsing exception will be thrown indicating that this is not correct, something like the exception below (after changing var to vear)

-javax.script.ScriptException: sun.org.mozilla.javascript.internal.EvaluatorException: missing ; before statement (#1) in at line number 1
+javax.script.ScriptException: sun.org.mozilla.javascript.internal.EvaluatorException: missing ; before statement (

 As we can see the exception will give you the line number that caused this exception with the column number and also the file name (in our case we are not using any file so we got Unknown Source)